Dynalon/mdwiki/README.md

 For development, use

     grunt devel

 To get unminified source code compiled to `dist/mdwiki-debug.html`, as well as auto file watching and livereload support.
+Symlink the development mdwiki file into your webroot for testing.

 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/Dynalon/mdwiki/trend.png)](https://bitdeli.com/free "Bitdeli Badge")